 Medications & supplements for hip dysplasia

-If you do not wish to schedule your dog for surgery or if the vet doesn’t recommend it, there are medications that can help manage hip dysplasia.
-Your vet may prescribe NSAIDs and exercise restriction to minimize further damage on the hip joints.
+If you do not wish to schedule your dog for surgery or if your veterinarian doesn’t recommend it, there are medications that can help manage hip dysplasia.
+Your veterinarian may prescribe NSAIDs and exercise restrictions to minimize further damage on the hip joints.
 There are also hip/joint supplements you can add to your dog's regular diet.

 Home remedies for hip dysplasia